Yue-Zhengyuan/Lectures/Condensed_Matter/Math_Appendix/Real_Gaussian_Integral.md

 *Proof*:

-To save writing in the proofs in the following, we define the structure linear in the $J$'s
+To save writing in the proofs in the following, we define a structure linear in the $J$'s

 $B_a[J]= \frac{1}{2}\sum_{i=1}^n  J_i [A^{-1}]_{i a}+ \frac{1}{2}\sum_{j=1}^n  [A^{-1}]_{a j}J_j\text{     }(a=1, ... ,n)$